(NOtice: norristown municipal hall HAS MOVED TO logan commerce center)

 Since the fall of 2019, a number of burst pipes in the building has exacerbated the need to move quickly to get the renovation underway.

 At their July 2020 work session, Municipal Council approved the terms of a lease agreement that moves non-police offices to Logan Commerce Center at Johnson Highway and Markley Street.
-Offices are expected to be housed there for 18 months starting in late 2020.
+Offices are expected to be housed there for 18 months starting in mid-2021.
 In Oct.
-2020, Council approved contracts for a general contractor, plumbing, HVAC, electrical and an e-generator at their work session.
+2020, Council approved bids for a general contractor, plumbing, HVAC, electrical and an e-generator at their work session.
 Council formally rejected the bid that came in for the sprinkler system.
-Municipal Hall renovation contracts.
+Municipal Hall renovation bids.
+The contracts for these bids were formally approved on Dec.
+1, 2020.

 About the project